BestTimesToVisit.com Logo

 packing

 Comfortable walking shoes are a must!
-Cologne is a walkable city, but you'll be doing a lot of exploring on foot.
-Pack layers, as the weather can be unpredictable.
-A light rain jacket is always a good idea.
+Cologne is a walkable city, but you'll be doing a lot of exploring.
+Pack layers as the weather can be unpredictable, and don't forget a rain jacket, especially during the shoulder seasons.
+A reusable water bottle is also helpful, as tap water is safe to drink.

 Weather Details